Self-employed bookkeeping services in the UK

 What expenses can I claim as self employed?

 For self-employed individuals, common allowable expenses include travel, phone and internet, home office costs, tools, equipment, subscriptions, advertising, training, and business insurance.
-Proper self employed bookkeeping ensures these are recorded correctly so you never miss a legitimate tax deduction.
+Proper bookkeeping for sole traders ensures these are recorded correctly so you never miss a legitimate tax deduction.

 Do I need to register for VAT if I’m self-employed?